-An interim review to assess the implementation and the effectiveness of the Strategy will be carried out after five years.
+An interim review to assess the implementation and the effectiveness of the Strategy was completed in 2016.
 Should the Government decide to review its NZWS, a full review of the Strategy would be considered at that time.

 Figure 1: The Taranaki region